 Uniforms worn in the hospital wards were sampled at the middle abdomen and either at the sleeve end or, for short-sleeved garments, the side pockets.
 Operating room scrub suits were sampled at the abdominal site because they lacked sleeves and pockets.
 In addition, four unworn uniforms straight from the hospital laundry were sampled as controls.
 (No pathogens were found on the unworn freshly-laundered control uniforms).

 The spectre of bug-infested clothing worn by health care professionals is not new.
 Back in 2000, researchers at Shriners Hospitals for Children in Cincinnati and the University of Cincinnati found that the superbug MRSA and vancomycin-resistant enterococci (VRE), survived up to 90 days on hospital uniforms and other fabrics found in the hospital.

 And in 2006, a British Medical Journal article warned doctors to ditch disease-ridden neckties during their hospital rounds because, according to the British Medical Association, the dangling neckties can spread disease.
-At that time, the MBA issued guidelines on how best to reduce hospital infections due to germ-laden items worn by medical staff.
+At that time, the BMA issued guidelines on how best to reduce hospital infections due to germ-laden items worn by medical staff.

 The Canadian Medical Association Journal reported earlier this year that The Ottawa Hospital had declared:

 “Hospital staff are required to don their scrubs and lab coats whenever they enter the hospital, and take them off when they leave, even for a quick trip to the convenience store.
 This strengthens the quality of patients’ interactions with staff, improves infection control, and ensures that The Ottawa Hospital will continue to portray a professional image.”

 “Such safety concerns appear justified in the wake of studies that have demonstrated that hospital attire may place patients at risk of infections.